ihhub/fheroes2/docs/TRANSLATION.md

 # [**fheroes2**](README.md) translation guide

 This project uses portable object (PO) files to handle localization in various languages.
+The current instruction is design for Linux/MacOS users.
+Windows users should install [Cygwin](https://www.cygwin.com/) in order to be able to work with translations.

 ## Finding translatable strings in the codebase